txrus/pjava/README.md

-# run script for processing-java with arguement
+# Desc: run script for processing-java with arguement